-Dr. Green will arrive at your home in her dark red Honda Odyssey.
+Dr. Green will arrive at your home in her own vehicle.
 If she is running late, she will call you directly at the phone number you provided.
 Otherwise, she should arrive at your home within 15 minutes of your scheduled appointment.
-She will be wearing a Heart’s Companion shirt or scrubs.

 Paperwork & Payment

 Once she arrives, Dr. Green will go over all the necessary paperwork and answer any questions you may have.
 Her goal is complete transparency and she wants to make sure you are as fully informed as you would like to be.
 Please be prepared to sign a cremation agreement as well as a liability release form which includes an acknowledgement that your pet has not bitten anyone in the last 15 days.
 Please know the State requires we ask these questions and is not an assessment or opinion of your pet.
 This is also when payment will be discussed and made.
 If you are planning a private cremation or communal cremation, you will need to pay for both the vet and cremation services.
-Payment for the euthanasia will be made directly to Dr. Green and the cremation services may be made via check, cash, or credit card via phone to Heart’s Companion.
+Payment for the euthanasia will be made directly to Dr. Green (cash, check, or credit card) & the cremation services may also be made via check, cash, or credit card via the credit card authorization form to Heart’s Companion.

 Dr. Green may provide materials including articles about the emotions of euthanasia and dealing with grief.
 If you have other pets or children, materials about pets and children in grief can be provided.

-The next step is to determine how you would like the euthanasia to be performed.
-It is very important to Dr. Green that the experience be as comfortable for your pet and you as possible.
-Please do not be shy about expressing what you’d like as you are in control of the area and the situation.
-Dr. Green may get on the floor with your pet, you can hold your pet during the process, be outside, or in a special location in your home.
+Dr. Green will explain the steps involved with the euthanasia & will help attempt to accommodate your request to make the experience as comfortable for your pet & you as possible.
+Please do not be shy about expressing what you’d like as you & your pet are Dr. Green’s priority.
+Dr. Green may get on the floor with your pet, you may be able to hold your pet during the process, be outside, or in a special location in your home.
 You are welcome to have as many or as few people present as desired.
 Children and other pets are welcome and encouraged to be present as long as they are not disruptive to the peaceful process.

 Performing the Euthanasia

-Wherever you decide to do the euthanasia, Dr. Green will lay out a blanket and/or an absorbent pad underneath where your pet will lay.
-If needed, Dr. Green will wear a headlamp that provides extra light to access the vein.
-Your pet will be given a sedative which may be administered subcutaneously (under the skin), or in the abdomen for cats and small dogs.
+Wherever you decide to do the euthanasia, Dr. Green will lay out a blanket and stretcher underneath where your pet will lay.
+If needed, Dr. Green may wear a headlamp that provides extra light to access the vein.
+Your pet will be given a sedative which may be administered subcutaneously (under the skin), in the abdomen, or orally, depending on your pet’s condition.
 This will allow your pet to relax and be calm during the process.
 The sedative will take 5-10 minutes to reach full effect.
 Some people prefer to use this time petting, loving, and saying goodbye to their pet.
 Others will read poems or letters.
 Others desire to sit quietly.
+You can even give them treats until they are relaxed.
 It is completely up to you how you will use this time.

 After Your Pet has Passed

-Depending on the size of your pet, Dr. Green may ask for help lifting your pet onto her soft stretcher.
+Depending on the size of your pet, Dr. Green may ask for help lifting your pet with the soft stretcher onto the gurney.
+For smaller pets, Dr. Green may place your pet in a basket.
 Your pet will be respectfully placed on the stretcher and covered with a blanket.
 Your pet will then be taken to Dr. Green’s car.
 You are welcome to come out to the car with your pet.
 Once your pet is loaded into the car, you will be able to say a final goodbye before she leaves.
 Dr. Green will transport your pet to Heart’s Companion for cremation services.
 Heart’s Companion will call you as soon as your pet arrives so you know your pet arrived safely.